ErwinJr2/ErwinJr2/docs/manual/physics_quantum.rst

    almost degenerate.
 When running the software and seeing missing of state, it is recommended to change the global field slightly and/or rotate the layer design and try again.

-An example of solving simple Schrodinger equation can be found :ref:`here<example_schrodinger>`.

 Effective Mass in Band
 ----------------------